gtiersma/SimpleModManager/README.md

 # Simple Mod Alchemist

 Simple Mod Alchemist is the definitive Nintendo Switch mod management solution.
-It originated from merging the UI of the well-known [SimpleModManager](https://github.com/nadrino/SimpleModManager) app with the efficient backend functionality of the (now depricated) [State Alchemist](https://github.com/gtiersma/state-alchemist) overlay, introducing new improvements and increased stability through the process!
+It originated from merging the UI of the well-known [SimpleModManager](https://github.com/nadrino/SimpleModManager) app with the efficient backend functionality of the (now deprecated) [State Alchemist](https://github.com/gtiersma/state-alchemist) overlay, introducing new improvements and increased stability through the process!

 <p align="center"><img src="./screenshots/full_size.png" width="25%"></p>